 At the core of our operation is a farming business, centered on 40 acres of apple and cherry trees.
 The young orchard provides us a 20+ year path of jobs and revenue to build out from.
 The orchard operation also provides the key infrastructure for our wells, irrigation system, barn, tractors, and other equipment.
 We then bring these assets into a shared community approach to support additional farmers.
 The Outpost can support dozens and dozens of Veteran Farmers and Farmers of Diversity sitting side by side.

-This shared approach creates a significant cost advantage to starting and operating individual farms, while providing peer support and labor sharing for all Veteran farmers.
+This shared approach creates a significant cost advantage to starting and operating individual farms, while providing peer support and labor sharing for all farmers.
 Imagine starting your own 1 acre farm by yourself and funding all the start up equipment and infrastructure, vs working next to dozens of other farmers supporting your success.

 In order to truly build our community and ecosystem, we believe it is important to provide many different opportunities, which means maintaining many different crops.
-We spent significant effort from 2016 to 2018 in testing different crops and approaches and have solidified our ability to be successful with a great deal of diversity.
-This diversity creates a real farming environment for new Veteran farmers to mirror with their own farm, while creating a wide variety of real world training.
+We spent significant effort from 2016 to 2019 in testing different crops and approaches and have solidified our ability to be successful with a great deal of diversity.
+This diversity creates a real farming environment for new farmers to mirror with their own farm, while creating a wide variety of real world training.

 The crop diversity has also opened many doors for creating "packaged products" like salsa, apple cider, and canned goods.
-We see a massive growth opportunity in this area as new Veteran farmers join our family.
+We see a massive growth opportunity in this area as new farmers join our family.

 We currently have 20 acres of Fuji apples, sprinkled in with some Gala's as our pollinators.
 Our Fuji's are top flight in taste and the size of a softball.
 Our apples were planted in 2016 and growing strong.